Jung Kook: Military service

 On November 22, 2023, Big Hit announced through Weverse that Jung Kook, along with bandmates RM, Jimin, and V, had started the enlistment process to carry out his mandatory military service.
 Jung Kook confirmed in a subsequent post that he would enlist in December.
-He began his military service on December 12, 2023 and was discharged on June 11, 2025.
+He began his military service on December 12, 2023 with fellow member Jimin using the buddy system.
+They both were discharged on June 11, 2025.